ano-netizen/Bright-Coffee-Sales/README.md

 The following steps for taken for the succesion of this project:
  - Project planning using Miro.
  - Administrating ideas using Miro.
- - Uploading the data from Excel to the Data Bricks catalog.
+ - Uploading the data from Excel to the Databricks.
+ - Proccessing the data using Databricks.

+### Summarry of Results: